flyerhzm/rails-bestpractices.com/_posts/2013-06-15-default_scope-is-evil.markdown

 layout: post
 title: default_scope is evil
 author: Richard Huang (flyerhzm@gmail.com)
-description: activerecord provides default_scope to set a default scope for all operations on the model, it looks convenient at first, but will lead to some unexpected behaviors, we should avoid using it.
+description: ActiveRecord provides default_scope to set a default scope for all operations on the model, it looks convenient at first, but will lead to some unexpected behaviors, we should avoid using it.
 tags:
 - model
 likes: